Faces of Gaming: Anthony Curtis — Gambling Guru, Las Vegas Expert, Customer Advocate with Street Cred

 —————————

-Note from the Publisher Emeritus: CDC Gaming Reports would not exist but for Anthony Curtis.
+Note from the Publisher Emeritus: CDC Gaming would not exist but for Anthony Curtis.
 I developed my initial interest in gaming reading “The Las Vegas Advisor.”
 Twenty-five years ago Anthony Curtis took a chance on a total novice writer and published “The Las Vegas Advisor Guide to Slot Clubs.”
-He has been a constant and steady supporter of CDC Gaming Reports through its many inceptions.
+He has been a constant and steady supporter of CDC Gaming through its many inceptions.
 And best – he is one of the few people that I would totally trust in all circumstances. – Jeffrey W. Compton

 —————————